 Dow lives its commitment to the protection of human rights globally in many ways:

-We intentionally choose to do business with partners who share Dow’s Values and sense of global responsibility.
+We intentionally choose to do business with suppliers and service providers who share Dow’s Values and sense of global responsibility.
 All of our suppliers (new and existing) are expected to comply with our Code of Business Conduct for Suppliers, which specifies our standards around business and labor practices.
-We expect that all of Dow’s business partners are compliant with the Code and all other applicable laws and regulations.
-We have a detailed work process to identify and manage sustainability risks across the supply chain and employ a distribution risk review process to mitigate risks for Dow distributors.
+We expect that all of Dow’s suppliers and service providers are compliant with the Code and all other applicable laws and regulations.
+We have a detailed work process to identify and manage sustainability risks across the supply chain and employ a distribution risk review process and trade compliance program to mitigate risks for Dow distributors.

-We have an established process for due diligence and implementation phases of mergers, acquisitions and joint venture formations, which includes a review of human rights risks prior to the completion of an acquisition or the formation of a new business venture.
+We have an established process for due diligence and implementation phases of mergers, acquisitions and joint venture formations, which includes a review of human rights, environmental and labor risks prior to the completion of an acquisition or the formation of a new business venture.

 Dow's Values and the Code are influenced by and reflect the fundamental principles described in the United Nations Universal Declaration of Human Rights.
 Dow committed in May 2007 to the UN Global Compact and its Ten Principles.
 Principles 1 and 2 speak directly to Human Rights concerns: that businesses should support and respect the protection of internationally proclaimed human rights; and make sure that they are not complicit in human rights abuses.
-Dow conveys our Communication on Progress for the UN Global Compact’s Ten Principles in our annual Sustainability Report.
+Dow conveys our Communication on Progress for the UN Global Compact’s Ten Principles in our annual Environment, Social, and Governance (ESG) Report.

 Further, we operate in full accordance with the UN Guiding Principles on Businesses and Human Rights.
 These Guiding Principles provide a framework for governments and companies that are committed to protecting human rights around the world.
 We respect the sovereignty of governments around the world and the responsibility of governments to protect the human rights of its citizens.
 Dow also has a significant role to play by ensuring compliance to local laws, regulations and customs in all aspects of its business operations.

-Our position on human rights includes taking action to promptly report any conduct inconsistent with the Code, our Values or the law — even if the facts of the situation are not entirely clear.
-All reports of misconduct are taken seriously and will be treated confidentially, consistent with a full and fair inquiry.
+Our position on human rights includes taking action to promptly report any conduct inconsistent with the Code, our Values or the law.
+All reports of misconduct are taken seriously and are treated confidentially, consistent with a full and fair inquiry.

 In the event an employee or other interested party has concerns regarding human rights conditions, we have several processes in place to report, investigate and resolve these matters.